-CHARDS with support from CRY is working in 17 Hamlets of 2 panchayats namely Madhubani Ghat and Vardaha situated in Motihari Sadar.
-These villages are mostly inhabited by Dalit, Mahadalit, Other backward castes (OBC) and minority having total of 3776 households.
-The intervention villages are also prone to flood.
-Landlessness is a major cause of poverty among Dalits/Mahadalits and minority.
-OBC’s are having small land holdings but they are also economically backward.
-Most of the Dalits work as agricultural laborers, but wages are below the minimum wage fixed by the state government.
-Agricultural labor provides employment for only 3-4 months and rest of the year they are either jobless or migrate to other cities/state and work in construction site /factory or other manual work.
-The benefits of government poverty alleviation and social security programs hardly reach the beneficiaries owing to corruption.
+CHARDS is implementing CRY project in 17 Hamlets of Two Panchayat namely Madhubani Ghat and Vardaha situated in Motihari Sadar.
+These villages are mostly inhabited by Dalit, Mahadalit, Other Backward Castes (OBC), Minority and having total of 3776 Household.
+The intervention villages are also prone to floods.
+Landlessness is a major cause of poverty among Dalits/Mahadalits and Minority.
+The benefits of government poverty alleviation and social security schemes hardly reach to beneficiaries owing to corruption.

 - To enhance the health seeking behavior of the community

 - To reduce the child mortality & morbidity in the community.

 - To increase institutional delivery in the project area through community sensitization and strengthening of health institutions.

 - To reduce the burden of malnutrition in the project areas.